Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Related Works

 \subsection{Sequence-to-Sequence (Seq2Seq) Neural Machine Translation}

-The work of Rafiqul et al.\cite{seq} focused on translating Bengali to English, which overcomes the difficulties of Bangla's complicated grammatical rules and large vocabulary.
+The work of Rafiqul et al. \cite{seq} focused on translating Bengali to English, which overcomes the difficulties of Bangl\-a's complicated grammatical rules and large vocabulary.
 To improve performance, they employed a Seq2Seq learning model with attention-based recurrent neural networks (RNN) and cross-entropy loss metrics.
 They built a model with less than 2\% loss by carefully building a dataset with over 6,000 Bangla-English Seq2Seq sentence pairs and precisely analyzing training parameters.
-Shaykh et al.\cite{intro5} on the contrary, focused on the task of English to Bangla translation using RNN, especially an encoder-decoder RNN architecture.
+Shaykh et al. \cite{intro5} on the contrary, focused on the task of English to Bangla translation using RNN, especially an encoder-decoder RNN architecture.
 Their method included a knowledge-based context vector to aid in exact translation between English and Bangla.
 The study highlighted the importance of data quality, with 4,000 parallel sentences serving as the foundation.
 Particularly, they overcame the issue of varying sentence lengths by using a combination of linear activation in the encoder and tanh activation in the decoder to achieve optimal results.
 In addition, their findings highlighted the superiority of GRU over LSTM as well as the significance of attention processes implemented via softmax and sigmoid activation functions.
+On the other hand, Khered et al. \cite{seq3} extended the Dial2MSA dataset by verifying translations for Levantine and Gulf dialects using human annotators, and benchmarked multiple Seq2Seq models with reporting average BLEU and chrF++ improvements of 41.12 and 62.05 respectively, with AraT5 achieving top performance, especially on the Gulf dialect.